codefellows/portland-201d3/ProjectWeekGuide.md

 - How much time you spent on the exam, total
 - Exam level (-5 = way too easy, 0 = just right, 5 = way too hard)
 - Comments on exam content/questions
-- Comments on the testing process in general, from receiving the email to seeing your score in EdRepublic
+- Comments on the testing process in general

 ---
 ## Project Proposal